GingerKiwi/gingerkiwi-blog-2023/src/blog/2022-12-14-top-5-best-practices-for-saas-marketing-on-linkedin.md

  'linkedin logo in a stylized rounded 3d form'
 imageCaption: 'ADD CAPTION'
 description: >
  LinkedIn is the best B2B marketing platform because of its 800 million members and professional networking focus.
 But it’s also one of the priciest.
 To get the highest ROI for your SaaS marketing budget use these top five best practices for SaaS marketing on LinkedIn.
-(Written as part of final stage of a job application/interviewing process in 2022.)
+ This was written as part of final stage of a job application and interviewing process in 2022.
 ---

 LinkedIn is the best B2B marketing platform because of its 800 million members and professional networking focus [https://blog.hubspot.com/marketing/linkedin-pixel].
 But it’s also one of the priciest.
 To get the highest ROI for your SaaS marketing budget use these top five best practices for SaaS marketing on LinkedIn.